brendan-duncan/dart_fbx/README.md

 # FBX #

+** THIS LIBRARY IS WORK-IN-PROGRESS.
+MANY FBX FILES, PARTICLARLY OLDER FBX FILES, WILL LIKELY NOT LOAD CORRECTLY YET AS I"M STILL WORKING ON THE DECODER. **

 ## Introduction ##

 A parser for .FBX format in Dart.
 An FBX file supports geometry and animation that can be exported from many common 3d animation programs.

-This supports ASCII and Binary FBX files.
+This supports ASCII and Binary FBX files, and has very limited testing with the 2014 version of the FBX format so far.

 ## Background ##